Skip to main content

 How many years of data do you provide?

-The IBISWorld platform displays five years of data, covering the most recent year available and the four years prior.
+The IBISWorld platform displays five years of data, covering the most recent year available plus the four years prior.
 Additional historical data may be available in the downloadable CSV file.

 Why are some reports missing data?